Total Worker Health

 Total Worker Health® is defined by the National Institute for Occupational Safety and Health (NIOSH) as "policies, programs, and practices that integrate protection from work-related safety and health hazards with the promotion of injury and illness prevention efforts to advance worker well-being."

-Total Worker Health is founded on improving workplace safety with the added focus of reducing the burden of occupational injury, workplace stress and chronic illness, and improving the well-being of workers.
-Integrated Total Worker Health (TWH) programs have seen improved workplace safety, health risk factors and health conditions, including return on investment (ROI) of $2.05 -$4.61 per dollar invested.
+The focus of the Total Worker Health (TWH) approach is founded on improving the safety, health and well-being of workers.
+The holistic approach of Total Worker Health programs have seen improved workplace safety, health risk factors and health conditions, including return on investment (ROI) of $2.05 -$4.61 per dollar invested.
 (Source: American Journal of Public Health )

 Healthy Work = Healthy Life

 Health and Safety Go Hand-in Hand

 Traditional occupational health and safety programs focus primarily on keeping workers safe from workplace hazards such as injury risks and harmful exposures.
 We have since learned that other factors are important to consider as well.
 For example, wage, work environment, workload, work stress, co-worker and supervisor support have been shown to affect one's risk for sleep disorders, cardiovascular disease, depression, and a number of physiological and emotional health concerns, which in turn can affect one's work.